minetest-mods/skinsdb/README.md

 #### Ingame Downloader

-1) Get Minetest 5.9.0 or newer
+1) Get Luanti 5.9.0 or newer
 2) In the settings menu show advanced options, find the "Developer Options" tab and add "skinsdb" to "HTTP mods" (secure.http_mods in minetest.conf)
 3) Start your world
 4) Run `/skinsdb_download_skins <skindb start page> <amount of pages>`
-5) Wait for the Minetest server to shut down
+5) Wait for the Luanti server to shut down
 6) Start the server again

-You might want to run `minetest` in a Terminal/Console window to check the log output instantly.
+You might want to run `luanti` in a Terminal/Console window to check the log output instantly.

 #### Python Download script